Printing on Medical Supplies

 Our coders can mark on a wide range of materials from plastics, such as PET and films, to aluminum, cardboard containers and paper labels to enable you to meet regulatory requirements and for controlled product traceability such as pharmaceutical blister packs.

-Designed to work in hazardous and controlled production environments, ingress protection ensures that our coders can be washed down or sterilised without affecting their operation.
+Designed to work in hazardous and controlled production environments, ingress protection ensures that our coders can be washed down or sterlilized without affecting their operation.

 Coding on Personal Protective Equipment (PPE)

-Linx printers are ideal for marking and coding masks, respirators, gloves, bottles for fluids e.g. hand sanitiser and a range of other industrial or personal protective equipment (PPE).
+Linx printers are ideal for marking and coding masks, respirators, gloves, bottles for fluids e.g. hand sanitizer and a range of other industrial or personal protective equipment (PPE).

 Accurate and consistent marking of products, especially in high speed production environments, also enables compliance with industry regulations and reinforces consumer confidence in your medical supplies or PPE products.